 All information must be tasteful and in the best interest of the university community.
 The university reserves the right to edit or refuse any marketing submissions.
-Questions about advertising in the Student Center Commons can be addressed to Student Life.
+Questions about advertising in the Student Center Commons can be addressed to the Office of Student Activities.